Testimonials

 Yesterday, February 22, Ray’s Crane Service reset the truss over the East Navidad River where it has been since 1885.
 The stringers for the approaches are set, the stringers for the bridge itself are welded in place and the final painting has begun this last week of February.
 The road approaches are nearly done and clean up of the work site is finished.

 Davis Construction will start setting the decking, which was specified for Glulam planks instead of a traditional timber deck.
 The rest of the process should only take a few more weeks.
 The signs will be reattached, after being beautifully painted by S&S Painting’s Cecil Zimmerman out of Kerrville, Texas and the bridge should be reopened soon.
-Mr. Zimmerman also repainted the original King Bridge placques and they will be welded onto the bridge soon.
+Mr. Zimmerman also repainted the original King Bridge plaques and they will be welded onto the bridge soon.

-Documenting this process has shown me that we can and must train more ironworkers in the skills that it takes to do this type of restoration work.
+Documenting this process has shown me that we can and must train more iron workers in the skills that it takes to do this type of restoration work.
 Welding channel to channel or plates onto old iron is the same as it has always been, there was little packed rust but that was banged out with heat and a flat plate to hammer on (no direct force applied to the iron), rivets were taken out and new connectors were riveted back on, hub guard was straightened and repaired, pad welding took care of any section loss on the fishbelly floor beams where the original welded stringers were taken off and the vertical connector that was the critical failure was fixed.
 All connectors are new steel with more bolts, so the bridge is actually stronger than ever.

 Hopefully there will be a great party when this bridge reopens.
 I will be there to document that and take photos of a fully restored bridge with traffic crossing it.
 Of course it won’t make that thundering noise like it did in the past but this is a win for the good guys.